-Do you have a big photo session coming up, or considering one?
-Maybe you’re investing time and money into it and you want to make sure it turns out the best?
-I have some advice for you to help you get the most out of your photo session.
+Do you have a big photo session coming up, or are you considering one?
+Maybe you’re investing time and money into it and want to ensure it turns out the best.
+Here are a few tips to help you get the most out of your photo session.
 Here are my top 5 Do’s and Don’ts of a Photo Session:

 1. Don’t be late

-Being late causes unnecessary stress which will show in your eyes.
-The later you are, the less time you will have to get good quality pictures in the best circumstance.
-The photographer may have other appointments or may be planning on using specific light (for example Golden Hour, right before the sun sets).
-There is always traffic in Atlanta so you should plan accordingly.
-Any pre-shoot appointments such as hair & makeup should be scheduled earlier in the day and not directly before your portraits.
+Being late causes unnecessary stress, which will show in your eyes.
+The later you are, the less time you will have to get good-quality pictures in the best circumstance.
+The photographer may have other appointments or be planning on using specific light (for example, Golden Hour, right before the sun sets).
+There is always traffic in Atlanta, so you should plan accordingly.
+Any pre-shoot appointments, such as hair & makeup, should be scheduled earlier in the day and not directly before your portraits.

 2. Do relax

 Try your hardest not to be tense or stressed out.
 A talented and professional photographer such as myself will be able to direct you in a way that will make you look great if you are willing to try everything and trust their experience.
 The more tense and nervous you are, the more uncomfortable you will look, and the harder it will be to get ideas flowing and you looking natural.
 The best way to relax is to get to know your photographer during a consultation before your photo session.
 He or she, or hopefully me

 will learn more about you and create a vision for your images.
 You’ll be excited instead of worried about the outcome.

 3. Do go with the flow & pose